-Shio koji is magical stuff because it has enzymes that break down proteins.
-This not only brings out additional flavor and umami (glutamic acids) but also tenderizes meats and fish.
+Shio koji is a magical ingredient because it has enzymes that break down proteins.
+This does not only bring out the additional flavor and umami (glutamic acids) but also tenderizes meats and fish.

 The enzymes also break down starches into sugars.
 Which is why your meat can burn easily if you’re not careful.

 Here’s an analogy.

 Think of shio koji as a busload of construction workers.
 All those construction workers get unloaded on your food (vegetables and for this instance steak meat) and bring out the best of those raw ingredients.

 Building flavor upon flavor making it a completely new and refined edible product.
 All you have to do is eat it!

 But again, like any other dishes, if you overdo it, the flavor will turn bad.

 What can you make with Shio koji?

 There is a variety of dishes you can make using shio koji apart from Japanese steak.